blevinstein/io_keyboard/readme.md

     26 letters
     10 digits
+    2 other

+    25 unassigned, all are 3-finger codes

     e = R1           [ ]  [ ][ ][ ]    [X][ ][ ][ ]
     t = L1           [ ]  [ ][ ][X]    [ ][ ][ ][ ]